gbif/vocabulary/vocabulary-importer/README.md

 * *--importHiddenLabelsOnly, -hlo*

-    Flag to indicate the import of only hidden labels to exising concepts.
-When this option is used the concepts path and the vocabulary label are not required.
+    Flag to indicate the import of only hidden labels to existing concepts.
+When this option is used the concepts path and the vocabulary label and definition are not required.

-For example:
+* *--importLabelsAndDefinitionsOnly", -ldo*

+    Flag to indicate the import of only labels, alternative labels and definitions to existing concepts.
+None of these columns are required so, for example, it can be used to import only definitions.
+When this option is used the vocabulary label and definition are not required.

+Example of a migration:

 ```
 java -jar vocabulary-importer/target/vocabulary-importer-0.53.jar \